 While Kauvar explains that sulfur alone is less effective than more common ingredients like salicylic acid or benzoyl peroxide, it’s typically combined with impressive co-hosts (like resorcinol and sodium sulfacetamide) that pack products with a powerful punch.

-But if even glancing at the word sulfur has you already sensing the smell of rotten eggs, don't worry—most sulfur acne treatments are loaded with masking odors that overbear the scent.
-Still, Kauvar does suggest incorporating sulfur treatments into your evening skin care routine, in order to minimize any lingering scents.
+If even glancing at the word sulfur has you already sensing the smell of rotten eggs, don't worry—most sulfur cleansers and acne treatments are loaded with masking odors that overbear the scent.
+Still, Kauvar does suggest incorporating a sulfur face wash or treatments into your evening skin care routine, in order to minimize any lingering scents.

-Sunday Riley’s acne mask is chock-full of wonder-working ingredients: 10% sulfur clears and treats zits, while niacinamide brightens and zinc PCA minimizes excess oil.
-The mask (which should be left on clean skin for 20 to 30 minutes) is topped off with soothing tea tree and manuka oils, which leave skin smooth and soft.
+Sunday Riley’s acne mask is chock-full of wonder-working ingredients: 10% sulfur meant to clear and treat zits, niacinamide meant to brighten, and zinc PCA meant to minimize excess oil.
+The mask (which should be left on clean skin for 20 to 30 minutes) is topped off with soothing tea tree and manuka oils, which promise to leave skin smooth and soft.